arthur-batel/IMPACT/README.md

 <h1 align="center"> An interpretable model for multi-target predictions with multi-class outputs </h1>

 ---
 This is the official repository of IMPACT, a novel interpretable model for Multi-Target Predictions (MTP) with multi-class outputs.
 The model extends Cognitive Diagnosis Bayesian Personalized Ranking framework to the case of multi-class prediction.
-The implementation language is mainly python and uses pytorch for the IMPACT model itself.
+The implementation language is mainly python.
+Pytorch library is used for the IMPACT model itself.
 This repository contains the four datasets used in the paper, as well jupyter notebooks to re-run the experiments and conduct your own.

 ## Installing IMPACT from source
 ```bash